-For large scans of the images, click on the images: you may need to use the zoom feature in your browser on those which are 2000 pixels high to see the full image
+For large scans of the images, click on the images: you may need to use the zoom feature in your browser to see the full image

 Front and back cover